LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week2/code-exercises/week02exercises/README.md

 }
 ```

-Now the same lock os used for both instance- and class object access, which in turns means that we have achieved synchronization of between `addInstance` and `addStatic` thereby eliminating the race condition
+Now the same lock is used for both class instance- and class object access, which in turns means that we have achieved synchronization between `addInstance` and `addStatic` thereby eliminating the race condition

 #### 4
     Note that the method sum() also uses an intrinsic lock.
 Is the use of this intrinsic lock on sum() necessary for this program?
 In other words, would there be race conditions if you remove the modifier synchronized from sum() (assuming that you have fixed the race conditions in 3.)?

 Removing the lock from the sum method could lead to a race condition.
-Here a method, even when synchronized properly, could modify a value while the method `sum` is reading it, thereby leading it to reutnr a stale value.
+While `sum()` is in the process of reading the value of `sum` another call to either `addInstance()` or `addStatic()` could interleave in such a way that `sum()` returns a stale value